 Research, News, and Commentary

-The Center publishes books presenting its own work as well reprinting and distributing books published by others.
-In addition to the Climate Change Reconsidered series described below, recent books published or distributed by Heartland include Why Scientists Disagree About Global Warming, Clexit for a Brighter Future, Nothing to Fear: A Bright Future for Fossil Fuels, Merchants of Despair, and The Neglected Sun: Why the Sun Precludes Climate Catastrophe.
+The Center publishes original research on climate and environment topics, including books, policy studies, policy briefs, and shorter publications.
+In addition to the Climate Change Reconsidered series described below, recent books published or distributed by Heartland include Why Scientists Disagree About Global Warming, Clexit for a Brighter Future, Nothing to Fear: A Bright Future for Fossil Fuels, Merchants of Despair, and The Neglected Sun: Why the Sun Precludes Climate Catastrophe

 Nongovernment International Panel on Climate Change (NIPCC)